The CAC and Parent Engagement

 Parent Rights and Procedural Safeguards

 Parents and Guardians of students with disabilities are afforded rights in the special education process.
 A full copy of the Parent Rights and Procedural Safeguards document is offered to families at each annual Individual Education Plan meeting, and parents and guardians may ask any IEP team member questions about the process along the way.
-The documents are located here in full and are also on the CDE website.
+The English and Spanish documents are located here in full and are also on the CDE website.
+Some SELPAs have been willing to share translations in other language to be housed here.

 Parent Rights and Procedural Safeguards (English)